Deciding to ask for counselling can be the beginning of moving forward with issues and to making some changes at a time when you are struggling.

 Talking through issues can lead to a greater understanding and insight into your situation which in turn can lead to resolving difficult feelings and issues.
 It is always inspiring to see clients moving forward with positivity in their lives.

-I work with adults and young adults with short, medium and long term counselling and at the moment, due to the circumstances we are in, only with telephone and online sessions.
-My experience with this form of counselling is extensive as I have clients from all over the county.
+I work with adults and young adults with short, medium and long term counselling and offer face to face as well as telephone and online sessions.
+My experience with each of these methods of counselling is extensive as I have clients from all over the county.

 Training, qualifications & experience